globalworming/serenity-junit-screenplay-starter/README.md

     git git@github.com:globalworming/serenity-junit-screenplay-starter.git
     cd serenity-junit-screenplay-starter

 ## Use Maven to run all tests

 Open a command window and run:

     mvn verify

-## But there are some tests failing?!

-Some tests depend on a local apps running: `npm --prefix ./src/react run start`, ` npm --prefix ./src/svelte run dev -- --open` and `mvn spring-boot:run`.
-Others are just not maintained anymore.
-Others may require you to create accounts and API keys.

 ## Viewing the reports